l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

 First, we declare a new variable to contain the path of the ansible vault password file (created in an earlier article), which will be uploaded to the image during the provisioning phase to ensure that ansible is able to decrypt any secrets required by the SOE roles.

-Some default settings for the kvm builder are also defined, including a blank user name and password field (to be overridden at runtime), a public SSH key (used to set up password-less authentication for the *ops* user account), and a default volume size (in MB) to apply to the virtual disk which gets created for the new image.
+Default settings for the KVM builder are also defined, including a blank user name and password field (to be overridden at runtime), a public SSH key (used to set up authentication for the *ops* user account), and a default volume size (in MB) for the virtual disk which gets created for the new image.

-Next, we define a builder for the new image:
+Now, we define a builder for the KVM image:

 ```ruby
     ...